benitophang/CE4010_Applied_Crypto/README.md

 This basic Coppersmith attack was chosen due to Coppersmith theorem being the basis for many other types of attack on RSA vulnerability such as ROCA vulnerability.
 It can also be used for other attack methods for example Boneh and Durfee attack or targeting the MSB instead.
 I believe Professor Sourav wrote about this in his paper with Santanu Sarkar and Subhamoy Maitra on Partial Key Exposure Attacks Improvements.
 Hopefully, this can provide a simple understanding of Coppersmith Theorem such that we can learn from this and implement other techniques that also uses Coppersmith Theorem.

-Both methods can be combined together or with other methods such as side channel attacks with coppersmith attack to find our n/4 lsb, hence making them more effective.

 #### Research